 Equitable Participation for Private School Students

-Equitable participation for private school students applies to ESSER grant funds.
+Equitable participation for private school students applies to ESSER I grant funds.
 The process will be the same as that for ESEA, involving meaningful consultation and submission of Affirmation of Consultation forms.

-- 20-21 ESSER Private School Equitable Share Report (March 11th, 2021)
+- 20-21 ESSER Private School Equitable Share Report

-- ESSER Equitable Participation (Google doc)
+- ESSER I Equitable Participation (Google Doc)

 - Uploading Affirmation Forms in WISEgrants